Red River Valley: Early European settlement

 French fur traders had relations with First Nations and Native Americans throughout the Great Lakes region.
 They often lived with the tribes and married or had relations with native women.
 By the mid-17th century, the Métis, descendants of these Frenchmen and Cree tribes people (in addition to other First Nations peoples), settled in the Red River valley.
 The Métis established an ethnicity and culture, as many continued a tradition as hunters and traders involved in the fur trade.
 They were also farmers in this area.

 The British took over French territory east of the Mississippi River following its victory in the Seven Years' War.
 In the early 19th century, the lucrative fur trade attracted continuing interest, and Lord Selkirk established the Red River Colony.
 In 1803 the United States acquired former French territory west of the Mississippi River in the Louisiana Purchase from France.
 This included some of the Red River Valley.

 U.S. geographical importance

-The U.S. government uses the term Red River Valley generally to describe the sections of northwestern Minnesota and northeastern North Dakota to which it secured title following the Anglo-American Convention of 1818 that settled the northern boundary of the US and Canada.
+The U.S. government uses the term Red River Valley generally to describe the sections of northwestern Minnesota and eastern North Dakota to which it secured title following the Anglo-American Convention of 1818 that settled the northern boundary of the US and Canada.

 This land became part as the second article of the 1818 treaty declared the 49th parallel to be the official border between the U.S. and Canada up to the Rocky Mountains.
 (This borderline was extended to the Pacific Ocean in 1846 under the Oregon Treaty.)
 The land acquired under the treaty had an area of 29,066,880 acres, comprising 1.3 percent of total U.S. land area.
 Centered on the Red River of the North, these lands had previously been under the control of Great Britain.